- Home

 Takaful insurance, a Shariah-compliant insurance option, is widely available in Malaysia, offering an ethical choice for Muslim policyholders.In cities like Kuala Lumpur and Selangor, Takaful plans are particularly popular.

-In Johor Bahru, group insurance plans are common among multinational companies, providing employees with complete health coverage.
+In Johor Bahru, group insurance plans are common among multinational companies, providing employees with comprehensive health coverage.
 In Penang, many retirees opt for critical illness plans to ensure coverage for major health issues.
 The self-employed in cities like Ipoh often choose individual plans due to their flexibility and affordability.

 Insurance costs in Malaysia vary based on the type of plan and coverage level.
 For expatriates, premiums range from MYR 300 to MYR 800 (USD 70-188 / EUR 64-170) monthly.
 Family plans average MYR 500 to MYR 1,200 (USD 118-282 / EUR 106-255), depending on the number of dependents and coverage.Retirees often face higher premiums, with plans ranging from MYR 400 to MYR 1,000 (USD 94-235 / EUR 85-213) due to increased health risks.